FTC: Affiliate Disclosure Links may pay commission

 If you buy the entry-level Apple Watch Series 7 41mm on credit then it’s cheaper than Whoop 4.
 After 2 years, you own your Apple Watch but a Whoop subscriber would still pay a monthly subscription.

-Of course, nothing is clear cut.
-Investigate insurance for the Apple Watch or the cost of an accessory band or the cost of a Sapphire-like screen that won’t scratch, and you will be in for a shock if you are keen to get the best Apple Watch you can afford.
-With all the extras, you could easily pay twice as much for Apple Watch and its payback time becomes 4 years by which point your Apple Watch battery would need replacing.
+Of course, nothing is that clear-cut.
+Investigate insurance for the Apple Watch or the cost of an accessory band or the cost of a Sapphire-like screen that won’t scratch, and you will be in for a shock if you are keen to make the best Apple Watch investment you can afford.
+With all the extras, you will easily pay twice as much for Apple Watch than its entry-level price and its payback time then becomes 4 years.
+Of course, after 4 years your Apple Watch battery needs replacing for $200.
 Plus in 4 years’ time, a free replacement Whoop 5.0 would have been handed out to Whoop subscribers.

 I implied a 2-year breakeven point.
 It’s plausible that Whoop subscribers could receive a free Generation 5.0 Band in that timescale as part of their subscription, whereas in two years’ time you might be tempted to buy a replacement Apple Watch 9.